tdoug/YuCv/README.md

 # YuCv
 YuCv is a simple Node-based utility that converts YouTube video URLs into MP3 files.
-It utilizies Node JS, Express, Socket.io, and fluent-ffmpeg.
+It utilizies NodeJS, Express, Socket.io, and fluent-ffmpeg.

 # Setup
 1. Clone the branch